 7. Play Fetch

-Yep, fetch is a great game inside.
+Some dogs love to fetch.
+But it’s not always convenient to take them outside.
+Don’t worry, fetch is also a great game inside.
 If you don’t live in a museum, that is.

 We’ve played fetch on the stairs, using toys that make weird bounces like a Kong Wubba.
 Using the stairs for a game of fetch keeps the game contained while forcing your dog to run up and down — using more energy.